pdaw/brancher/README.md

-Simple Ruby pet project created to simplify manual testing of software on many git repositories in my team :)
+Simple Ruby pet project created to simplify manual testing of software on many git repositories for my team :)

 #### Functionalities:
 - Checking out branches for many repositories (pull if you already are)